Smores Earthquake Cake

 • 1 cup milk

-• 2 sleeves graham crackers broken into chunks
+• 1 sleeve graham crackers half broken into chunks; half into crumbs

 Instructions

-• In a large bowl, mix together cake mix, eggs, butter, and milk.
+• In a large bowl, mix together cake mix, 3 eggs, 1 stick of butter, 2 teaspoon vanilla extract, and 1 cup of milk.
 Spread in the bottom of a greased 9x13" glass dish.

-• Spoon one of the tubs of marshmallow creme over the cake mix.
-With a spoon, gently swirl the two together.
-You don't want to mix; you should still see separate swirls of marshmallow and cake mix.
+• Spoon half of the marshmallow fluff and half of the tub of chocolate frosting over the cake mix.
+With a spoon, gently swirl the two into the batter.
+You don't want to mix; you should still see separate swirls of marshmallow fluff, frosting, and cake batter.
 Make sure you swirl the mixture to the end of the pan.

-• Sprinkle marshmallows over the top of the swirl mixture and gently press in.
-Repeat with half of the graham crackers and the chocolate bar pieces.
+• Sprinkle jumbo marshmallows, graham cracker chunks, and chocolate bar pieces over the top of the swirl mixture and gently press in.

 • Bake mixture at 350 degrees for 35-40 minutes, until the center of the cake is not jiggly.
 Let cool for 15-20 minutes.